 2003: Awarded a three-year contract (with two one-year options) by Talisman Energy (UK), covering platform drilling and platform maintenance services in the UK.

-In the same year, the company secured a year long contract for semi-submersible Deepsea Bergen with BP Exploration Operating Company Limited in the UK for the prestigious, and demanding, HPHT Rhum development project.
+In the same year, the company secured an 18 months long contract for semi-submersible Deepsea Bergen with BP Exploration Operating Company Limited in the UK for the prestigious, and demanding, HPHT Rhum development project.

 2004: Awarded contract for Deepsea Bergen with Marathon Norway for drilling on Alvheim, with drilling starting back-to-back with the BP Rhum project (duration 500 + 300 days).
 Awarded a drilling contract with Norsk Hydro for Deepsea Delta, covering an initial period of 18 months, plus an optional period of 36 months, starting summer 2004.